ktafakkori/feloopy/README.md

 </details>

 ## Citation
-To cite FelooPy in publications, please use the following entries:
+To cite or give credit to FelooPy in publications, projects, web pages, blog posts, etc. please use the following entries:

 LaTeX:
 ```bibtex